delavegamark1014/COVID19_Data_Analysis_Project/README.md

 ## Introduction

 This project aims to analyze COVID-19 data using SQL queries with PostgreSQL, as well as visualize the results through Tableau.
-The provided SQL queries can be used to extract valuable insights from COVID-19 datasets related to cases, deaths, vaccinations, and more.
+The provided SQL queries through the file `CovidProjectquery.sql` can be used to extract valuable insights from COVID-19 datasets related to cases, deaths, vaccinations, and more.

 ## Database Schema